This post covers some of the best New Orleans souvenirs, where you can buy them, and tips to help you save both time and money.

 11. Local Artwork

 There are a lot of local art markets in New Orleans.
-You can shop Royal or Julia Streets art galleries and spend thousands of dollars, but you don't have to break the bank at other markets.
+You can shop at the Royal Street or Julia Street art galleries and spend thousands of dollars but save money at these local markets.

-Alternatively, you could head to Jackson Square where many painters will negotiate on price with you.
+Alternatively, you could head to Jackson Square where many painters will negotiate prices with you.

 If you’re Uptown, the Zele Market is a permanent place with photographers, sculptures, clothing makers, and much more.

 If you’re looking for shot glasses to remind you of your trip to Crescent City, you’ll find them at a variety of stores throughout the French Quarter.

 Additionally, you can find some unique shot glasses at locations like Cafe Du Monde and Mardi Gras World.

 For all attendees of our free walking tours, we hand out postcards of the city.
 Below is just one example.

 Other Gift Shops

 If you have some items on your gift shopping list not mentioned above, try these stores that sell other types of souvenirs,